sidgureja7803/Idea_Hub/README.md

 ❤️ **Built With**

-Made with passion for founders, by founders — powered by Cerebras, Llama 3, LangChain, Docker, and Node.js.
+Made with passion for founders, by Siddhant Gureja — powered by Cerebras, Llama 3, LangChain, Docker, and Node.js.

 IdeaHub makes startup validation faster, smarter, and more accessible — turning every founder's idea into actionable intelligence.